rbtcollins/bitnami-docker/redmine.md

             timeoutSeconds: 1
 ```

-**You should change the image name to `gcr.io/<google-project-name>/redmine` as per the build instructions in [Step 2: Create a Docker container image](#step-2-create-a-docker-container-image).
+**You should change the image name to `gcr.io/<google-project-name>/redmine` as per the build instructions in [Create a Docker container image](#create-a-docker-container-image).
 You should also change the password to the one specified in the `mariadb-controller.yml`**

 It specifies 3 replicas of the server.
 Using this file, you can start your Redmine servers with: